 - Grandfather Clause: The Mario series in particular is prey to this.
 Though each game has pretty good gameplay evolution, the plot's often thin and usually just an excuse to get Peach kidnapped and Mario out adventuring.
 Other key franchises such as Zelda, Metroid, and even Star Fox have received much more character and plot intricacy in recent games.

-- Heroic Mime: Most of their leads are this or have been this, but some have been given a voice, for better or for worse.
+- Heroic Mime: Most of its leads are this or have been this, but some have been given a voice, for better or for worse.

-- Iconic Logo: Red for most of the company's video game-making history, but officially switched to gray in 2006.
+- Iconic Logo: Red in the West and blue in Japan for much of the company's video game-making history, but switched to gray internationally in 2006.

-- Knight Templar: In regards to playing the systems not how they want you to, a problem that has plagued it from the beginning.
+- In regards to playing the systems not how they want you to, a problem that has plagued Nintendo from their early console days.

-- The infamous coding lock on the NES, which meant "First-party or expensively-licensed games only".
-This got them into a lot of legal hot water, and didn't manage to completely stem the tide of unauthorized games (though it did prevent a great deal of them).
+- The infamous coding lock on the NES, which meant "first-party or expensively licensed games only".
+This got it into a lot of legal hot water, and didn't manage to completely stem the tide of unauthorized games (though it did prevent a great deal of them).

 - The EULA for the 3DS says, in Layman's Terms, that they will intentionally brick your system if they find any software that they consider "unauthorized".
 Ouch.

 - The words "Project M" are tripwired on Miiverse.
 Even typing the phrase or an abbreviation thereof will trigger an automatic ban for discussing "criminal activity" (which had the side effect of causing users to be banned for abbreviating Paper Mario as "PM".
 Taken to its logical conclusion, even just mentioning the time of the day over Miiverse can potentially get you banned).